mbfoss/ezdap-adapters.nvim/README.md

 ## Locating the adapter <!-- tag: locating -->

-Paths a definition resolves — the adapter executable, and anything shipped beside it — are variables at the top of its file, ready to be pinned or extended.
+Paths a definition resolves (the adapter executable, and anything shipped beside it) are variables at the top of its file, ready to be pinned or extended.
 With the plugin installed, copy the file into `~/.config/nvim/ezdap-adapters/` and edit it there.